...

 Alternative marketing ideas for Valentine’s Day

 You saw the examples above and thought they were too boring or predictable for you?
 Are you looking for a fresh take on holiday promotions?
-If your brand and products aren’t in line with the usual Valentine’s day marketing, or your customers aren’t celebrating, we’ve got other ideas.
-Besides, 28% of those not celebrating still planned to mark the occasion otherwise.
+Want to show your customers something different?
+If your brand and products aren’t in line with the usual Valentine’s Day marketing, or your customers aren’t celebrating, we’ve got other ideas.
+Besides, 29% of those not celebrating still planned to mark the occasion otherwise.

 Highlighting a different love (or issue)